pablobernabeu/website-files/content/authors/admin/_index.md

   teaching:
   - course: '[Teaching assistantship for 180 hours per year throughout PhD](https://www.lancaster.ac.uk/psychology/)'
     institution: Lancaster University Department of Psychology
-    extra: '\-&nbsp; Various duties, especially formed of teaching assistantship, and also including representation of assistants at department.
+    extra: '\-&nbsp; Various duties, especially formed of teaching assistantship, and also including representation of teaching assistants.
 BSc courses: Psychology 101 (seminars and essay marking), Analysis (labs), Cognitive psychology (seminars and essay marking).
 MSc courses: Statistics (labs).'
-    year: 2018-2022 (expected)
+    year: 2018 - 2022 (expected)
   - course: '[Carpentries Instructor certification](https://carpentries.org/become-instructor/)'
     institution: The Carpentries
     year: Expected 2020
 ---

 After doing a research master's, I became a PhD student and graduate teaching assistant in Psychology.
 I'm investigating how conceptual processing (i.e., understanding the meaning of words) is supported by linguistic and sensorimotor brain systems.
 I use methods such as behavioural and electroencephalographic experiments, corpus analysis, statistics and programming.
-My [CV is available](https://mfr.osf.io/render?url=https://osf.io/84ktq/?direct%26mode=render%26action=download%26mode=render).
+My [CV is available](https://osf.io/84ktq).

 ###### The linguistic and sensorimotor bases of semantic processing: an investigation into the role of individual differences